cssteinmeier/Christina_Portfolio/README.md

 # Christina Steinmeier's Portfolio
 Collection of personal and team projects I have worked on
-## Modeling Carbon Footprint for California and China's Wood Imports
+## Carbon Footprint for California and China's Wood Imports
 ### UC Berkeley Potts Lab Group
 *June 2021-present*